Our Services

 BCF Support Groups provide a safe, understanding, caring environment for people who have been affected by breast cancer to explore their emotions, ask questions, and share experiences, information and strategies they find useful in learning to cope with the disease.

-Each group holds monthly online meetings that include sharing sessions, discussions on relevant subjects (e.g. exercise and nutrition, surgery and treatment journey).
-Our support groups are exclusive for survivors and caregivers.
+Each month, Breast Cancer Foundation of Singapore conducts support groups meetings that include sharing sessions, discussions on relevant subjects (e.g. exercise and nutrition, surgery and treatment journey).

-• Mandarin Speaking Support Group
+• Mandarin-Speaking Support Group

-• Caregivers Support Group (integrated with Men’s Support League)
+• Caregivers-Support Group (integrated with Men’s Support League)

 • Advanced & Metastatic Breast Cancer Support Group